Van Events Our Tours

 Monday 15 August 2023 | LOUTH

-The Van visited Dundalk Market Square with poetry from Tom French and music by Seán Mathews as part of VITAL SIGNS in a Van.
+The Van visited Dundalk Market Square with poetry from Tom French and music by Seán Mathews.

 Wed 16 August 2023 | WATERFORD

-The Van visited Cappoquin Community Centre with poetry from Clodagh Beresford Dunne and music by Tadhg Williams as part of VITAL SIGNS in a Van.
+The Van visited Cappoquin Community Centre with poetry from Clodagh Beresford Dunne and music by Tadhg Williams.

 Sunday 6 August 2023 | DUBLIN